cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 Fixes of corner cases that are most likely not affecting any existing applications and improvements are listed here.

+  * Restore thread interrupt status, if an interruption exception is suppressed inside the cache
   * Deprecated configuration parameters not in use
   * Added lots of documentation to the configuration classes
   * Performance improvement: put() on existing entry by 15%